anushree199609/anushree199609.github.io/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 ### 01-03-2020
-# setting up Jekyll Theme step bt step
+# setting up Jekyll Theme step by step

 I have created jekyll theme with the help of following link.